cms-DQM/dials/docs/LOCAL_DEVELOPMENT.md

 sshfs -o default_permissions,ro $USER@lxplus.cern.ch:/eos/project/m/dials/public/DQMIO $HOME/DQMIO
 ```

-You can try running the application to ingest data from the production source, but given EOS limitations and network limitation it is much simpler to copy some files (20 is enough) to a local directory and use that as the data source for the local application.
+You can try running the application to ingest data from the production source, but given EOS limitations and network bandwidth limitation it is much simpler to copy some files (20 is enough) to a local directory and use that as the data source for the local application.

 In case you need to unmount (turning off the computer/losing connection to lxplus will umount automatically) you can run the following command: